websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ## Making Changes on Parallel Publications

 When two publications are created on the same baseline, they become parallel publications.
 Users can make changes in these parallel publications to create alternative edit histories of your instance entities.
-These changes can be compatible or conflicting, depending on whether they're editing the same or related content.
+These changes can be compatible or conflicting, depending on whether they modify the same or related content.

 ### Compatible Changes